UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 The customer must be able to make the reimbursement claim via a retailer to the distributor which needs to request the reimbursement from the involved fare providers / carriers.

-The reimbursemnt process is very similar to the complaint process where instead of a complaint a reimbursement request is created.
+The reimbursement process is very similar to the complaint process where instead of a complaint a reimbursement request is created.
 If the reimbursement request is valid the special overrule code `TICKET_UNUSED` can be used in the refund process to refund otherwise non-refundable bookings.